tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 When you click into a product homepage, the navigation sidebar should show links for that product.
 The scope and focus of the information changes to become more specific to the product.

+A *product* homepage is not so much a train station terminal for routing; instead, it's more of a welcoming party.
+You've already taken the train to the new city, and now you've arrived.
+The product homepage is like that welcoming station, with a visitor center that gives you information about the city (recommended attractions, restaurants, walking tour maps, audio tours, etc.).

-A product homepage is not so much a train station terminal for routing.
-Instead, the product homepage should help users get started with the product.
-You might list a getting started or Hello World tutorial or other beginner task (e.g, a tour of the app, or the most popular tasks).
+On the product homepage, you might list a getting started or Hello World tutorial or other beginner task (e.g, a tour of the app, or the most popular tasks).
 The information should act as a progressive lure to pull users into the system.
 Additionally, quick reference guides or other getting started tasks would be appropriate on the product homepage.

 Overall, users come to the homepage to figure out where to go, to see what's available, and to get oriented.
 Try to make it as easy as possible for them to do get started.